thestennettreport/TheStennettReport.github.io/Project_2025/Authors/Trumps_Connections.md

 ---
 ## Project 2025: Unmasking the Trump Connection

-The [Wikipedia page for Project 2025](https://en.wikipedia.org/wiki/Project_2025) paints a chilling picture of a coordinated effort to radically reshape the U.S. government, potentially paving the way for an authoritarian takeover.
+"Project 2025: Mandate for Leadership" and the [Wikipedia page for Project 2025](https://en.wikipedia.org/wiki/Project_2025) paint a chilling picture of a coordinated effort to radically reshape the U.S. government, potentially paving the way for an authoritarian takeover.
 While the project claims to be non-partisan, the evidence strongly suggests a deep and multifaceted connection to Donald Trump, his allies, and his 2024 presidential campaign.

 Here's a detailed breakdown of the connections, highlighting the most concerning aspects for Democrats: